OpenArCloud/openvps/README.md

 MY_HTTP_PROXY=
 MY_HTTPS_PROXY=

-# User ID and Group ID for shared files and directories (default 1000:1000)
+# User and group id of your host user if you want to be able to read/write the map files outside docker.
+You can get these by the 'id' command in the host Ubuntu
 MY_USER_ID=1000
 MY_GROUP_ID=1000